55km – Three Peaks Plus One

 - Mt.
 Cargill (water, Nuun and snacks)

-Portaloos will be available at the start line and at Tunnel Track and Leith Valley aid stations.
+Portaloos will be available at the start line and at Longridge Rd, Swampy Summit and Leith Valley aid stations.

 Cut Off Times

 To ensure the safety of our competitors and marshals, the 3P+1 has cut off times to make it to certain stages of the event by certain times.
 In the event of any runner missing the 3P+1 cut off times/locations (listed below) they will be offered a ride back to the start/finish line as soon as an organisers vehicle becomes available.
 You don’t have to accept the ride but we will take your race number anyway.

 These will be strictly enforced